Seasonality Trading App

 Charts - Single Stock/ETF/Index, 52 Weeks option

-If you require more information on using the application, please reach out for support to admin@sapphirecapitals.com.
+If you require more information on using the app, please reach out for support to admin@sapphirecapitals.com.
 Alternatively, you may send a message or chat to us via WhatsApp by clicking the icon on lower right hand side of your computer or smartphone screen.
-Additionally, keep an eye on invitations to attend live sessions, held periodically, on this and other applications we provide.
-In these sessions, you can ask questions on using the application, reports, charts or whatever and have your answers in a live interactive session.
+Additionally, keep an eye on invitations to attend live sessions, held periodically, on this and other app we provide.
+In these sessions, you can ask questions on using the app, reports, charts or whatever and have your answers in a live interactive session.

 FAQ

-Please review the top section of the tutorial on how you could gain access to the application.
-At the time of signing up, you would have received an email with temporary password and redirected to the login page to gain immediate access to the trading application.
+Please review the top section of the tutorial on how you could gain access to the app.
+At the time of signing up, you would have received an email with temporary password and redirected to the login page to gain immediate access to the trading app.

-There is currently no limit on how many times you can run the application.
-Since, the application is designed to show you the opportunities beginning the first trading day of the week following the week in which you are running the application, you can run it only once a week to pick the Stocks and ETFs that you would like to trade.
+There is currently no limit on how many times you can run the app.
+Since, the app is designed to show you the opportunities beginning the first trading day of the week following the week in which you are running the app, you can run it only once a week to pick the Stocks and ETFs that you would like to trade.
 This is because, you will get the same results in all days of the week unless you change the input filter criteria.

 Sometimes, it is possible that the there are no Stocks or ETFs meeting your filter criteria and hence there are no results to display.
 In most cases, that would be because you are looking for Stocks and ETFs with very high Confidence.
 Try running the application again with a lower Confidence input and you should get results.